Advanced WYSIWYG editor

 CAUTION

-The articles switched from the Markdown or the WYSIWYG editor to the Advanced WYSIWYG editor cannot be reverted back.
+The articles switched from the Markdown or the WYSIWYG editor to the Advanced WYSIWYG editor cannot be reverted.

 Using Advanced WYSIWYG editor